chFleschutz/aegix-engine/README.md

 ## Introduction <a name="introduction"></a>

-Vulkanite Render Engine is a simple rendering engine built as an exercise in preparation for my upcoming bachelor's thesis.
+Vulkanite is a simple rendering / game engine built as an exercise in preparation for my upcoming bachelor's thesis.
 It leverages the power of the Vulkan Graphics API for rendering, aiming to provide a foundation for advanced graphics programming.
 Please note that this project is a work in progress and will be continually developed alongside my thesis work.

 ## Prerequisites <a name="prerequisites"></a>